ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 7. Generate a [message](/v3/guidelines/dapps/asset-processing/jettons#message-0).
 8. When using a highload wallet, it is recommended that a batch of messages is collected and that one batch at a time is sent to optimize fees.
-9. Save the expiration time for outgoing external messages (this is the time until the wallet successfully processes the message, after this is completed, the wallet will no longer accept the message)
+9. Save the expiration time for outgoing external messages (this is the time until the wallet successfully processes the message, after this is completed, the wallet will no longer accept the message).
 10. Send a single message or more than one message (batch messaging).
 11. Retrieve the list of the latest unprocessed transactions within the hot wallet account and iterate it.
     Learn more here: [Checking contract's transactions](/develop/dapps/asset-processing/#checking-contracts-transactions),